 For a large installation in a refugee camp a set of Ruckus AC APs including controllers are used to provide WiFi access in a dense environment.

 Obviously we also need some compute and storage to run basic infrastructure services.
 Most of these run on SuperMicro 1RU boxes sitting in some data centers.
-We also got some gifts or Dell, HP and Isilon hardware which we use for different purposes.
+We also got some gifts of Dell, HP and Isilon hardware which we use for different purposes.
 Besides the latter they all or off the shelve servers with all of them running plain Debian Linux.